-Dry-docking for boats such as canoes, kayaks, motorboats and rowboats will be made available.
+Dry-docking for boats such as canoes, kayaks, motorboats and rowboats will-may be made available.
 Boat launch facilities will be available, as well as dry docks that will allow up to three hundred (300) slips for storage of both motorized and non-motorized watercraft.
-Temporary or short-term tie-ups will be provided to allow boating participants to enjoy Three Rivers and the pedestrian-scale opportunities offered in the Village Center.
+Temporary or short-term tie-ups will be provided to allow boating participants to enjoy TributaryThree Rivers and the pedestrian-scale opportunities offered in the Village Center.

-All parks, recreation areas and community centers may have accessory concessionary sales and/or rental facilities, as well as administrative offices, public and community service facilities, accessory maintenance, and other ancillary facilities.
+All parks, recreation areas and, community centers and the Village Center may have accessory concessionary sales and/or rental facilities, as well as administrative offices, public and community service facilities, accessory maintenance, and other ancillary facilities.
 Outdoor cultural, art, educational, recreational or music events are allowable by right, as are temporary structures accessory to such events.

-- 5.3.9 Sale and Consumption of Alcoholic Beverages. - 1) Provision.
-The permissible use of alcoholic beverages is intended to be an element of this mixed-use PUD.
-Alcoholic beverages shall mean all distilled spirits, liquor, wine and beer containing one-half of one percent (0.5%) or more alcohol by volume. - 2) Location.
-No vendor of alcoholic beverages within Three Rivers shall maintain a business within one thousand (1,000) feet of a school or place of worship.
-The distance shall be measured by following the shortest route of ordinary pedestrian travel.
+- 5.3.9 Sale and Consumption of Alcoholic Beverages. - Provision.
+The permissible use of alcoholic beverages is intended to be an element of this mixed-use PUD_including, but not limited to, residential community clubhouses and amenity centers.
+Alcoholic beverages shall mean all distilled spirits, liquor, wine and beer containing one-half of one percent (0.5%) or more alcohol by volume.
+Vendor shall mean any place of business where alcoholic/intoxicating beverages are sold or served for on or off premises consumption and licensed under the direction of alcoholic beverages and tobacco or other appropriate state agency and/or Nassau County. - 2) Location.
+No vendor of alcoholic beverages within TributaryThree Rivers shall maintain a business within one thousand (1,000) feet of a school or place of worship.
+The dictance shall be measured by following the shortest route of ordinary pedestrian travel.
 This distance shall mean that route nearest the main entrance of the vendor's business to the main entrance of the place of worship, or in the case of schools, the nearest point of the school grounds in use as part of the school facilities.
-In order to promote a vibrant village center while maintaining appropriate distances between alcohol-serving establishments, places of worship and schools, places of worship and schools should be sited outside of the commercial core of the village center. - 3) Exceptions.
-The aforementioned distance provision shall not apply to a vendor location within Three Rivers wherein following requirements are met: - a) The vendor owns and operates a restaurant pursuant to the following requirements: - 1.
+In order to promote a vibrant village center while maintaining appropriate distances between alcohol-serving establishments, places of worship and schools, places of worship and schools should be sited outside of the commercial core of the village center. - Exceptions.
+The aforementioned distance provision shall not apply to a vendor location within TributaryThree Rivers wherein following requirements are met: - a) The vendor owns and operates a restaurant pursuant to the following requirements: - 1.
 The restaurant must contain all necessary equipment and supplies for serving full meals regularly; - 2.
-The restaurant must have a seating capacity of not less than one hundredfifty (150) seats occupying more than two thousand five hundred (2,500) square feet; and - 3.
+The restaurant must have a seating capacity of not less than one hundred-fifty (150) seats occupying more than two thousand five hundred (2,500) square feet; and - 3.
 The sale of alcoholic beverages is solely for on-premise consumption, which shall include patios, outdoor cafes and grottos adjacent to the restaurant; - b) Within the Village Center, the distance requirement shall be waived.
 Purchasers of property within the Village Center will be advised of this condition in writing.